-The fact that this question gets asked repeatedly suggests a fundamental misunderstanding of the modern day threat model and how specific security controls are actually mitigating data breach risks or failing to do so.
+The fact that this question gets asked repeatedly suggests a fundamental misunderstanding of the modern-day threat model and how specific data security controls are actually mitigating data breach risks or failing to do so.

-As an industry, security and compliance professionals have been remiss in specifying encryption types and methods, and have instead, opted for checkbox requirements, such as “data must be encrypted”.
-Even the much respected CISSP certification spends more time on encryption algorithms for VPNs and handshaking vs. threat model analysis for security applied to actual data values.
+As an industry, data security experts and compliance professionals have been remiss in specifying data encryption types and methods.
+Instead, opted for checkbox requirements, such as “sensitive data must be encrypted”.
+Even the much-respected CISSP certification spends more time on encryption algorithms for VPNs and handshaking vs. threat model analysis for security applied to actual data values.

-The reality is that encryption methods matter and the vast majority of security professionals are relying on a legacy method (encryption at-rest or TDE) that does ABSOLUTELY NOTHING to protect against modern day hacks.
+The reality is that encryption methods matter, and most security professionals rely on a legacy method (encryption at-rest or TDE) that does ABSOLUTELY NOTHING to protect against modern-day attacks.
 (You may also be interested in our CTO’s article on how to break data tokenization here.)

 Encryption at-rest and TDE were designed to protect against physical data theft or data center break-ins.
 This is not how data is being stolen today.
-We jokingly refer to this as the “Tom Cruise” threat model — a scenario where Tom Cruise (yes, the actor) breaks into a data center and drops down from the ceiling and steals your hard drives.
+We jokingly refer to this as the “Tom Cruise” threat model — a scenario where Tom Cruise (yes, the actor) breaks into a data center and drops down from the ceiling and steals your laptops and hard drives.
 This isn’t what’s occurring in your colo today.
-And it’s certainly not occurring in AWS, Azure or GCP.
+And it’s certainly not happeningin AWS, Azure, or GCP.

-This fundamental mis-match of a security control vs. the threat is one of the main reasons that data breaches continue to occur.
+This fundamental mismatch of a security control vs. the threat is one of the main reasons data breaches continue to occur.